Teen Dating Violence Info for Adults

 - Emotional outbursts and “crying fits.”

-Contact PADV's Teen Empowerment Advocate to schedule a teen dating violence presentation for your school or youth group at [email protected].
+Contact PADV's Coordinator of Dating Violence Prevention to schedule a teen dating violence presentation for your school or youth group at [email protected].